Shutdown action only calls delete.sh for system datastore

 But if I shutdown from inside the VM, then delete the VM in "unknown" state in opennebula, my tm/v7000/delete.sh script is ran just before tm/shared/delete.sh for system DS and everything is fine.
 Do you have any idea about what is going wrong ?

-#2 Updated by Ruben S. Montero almost 8 years ago
+#2 Updated by Ruben S. Montero over 8 years ago

 - Status changed from New to Assigned